WHAT IS CMT4J?

 WHAT ARE THE SYMPTOMS OF CMT4J?

-Some people with CMT4J can exhibit signs or symptoms of the disease from very early on–from infancy or toddlerhood.
+As we learn more about CMT4J, we know that the disease course and symptoms can differ significantly from person to person, making it hard to predict.
+People with CMT4J can begin to exhibit signs or symptoms of the disease from very early on–from infancy or toddlerhood.
 Often, walking is delayed and many CMT4J patients exhibit clumsiness, gait difficulties or weakness in early childhood.
 Sometimes CMT4J does not start until later in life.

 Symptoms of CMT4J can include: mild to profound muscle weakness in either the legs or arms or both.
 Sometimes CMT4J can cause joint deformities and contractions in the hands and feet, which may require surgery.
 It can also cause looseness in the joints, making them more vulnerable to instability and dislocation.
 CMT4J has the capacity to cause profound, accelerating limb weakness and muscle atrophy.
 Patients can have difficulty walking, requiring the use of walkers, wheelchairs or other assistive devices.
 CMT4J can cause upper extremity weakness, making it difficult for people to use their hands or lift up their arms.
 As disease progresses, it can also cause weakness in the trunk, chest and neck muscles.
-Later, it could affect the nerves that innervate the diaphragm, making it difficult to breathe or take a full breath.
-Upper respiratory infections–the common cold and flu–can cause complications with breathing because of this.
+Later, it could affect the muscles involved with breathing or the diaphragmatic nerve, making it difficult to breathe, cough or take a full breath.
+Upper respiratory infections–the common cold and flu–can cause severe complications with breathing because of this.

 Some scientific papers compare CMT4J with ALS (Lou Gehrig’s Disease).
-In fact, the FIG4 gene mutation is shared in common with a small percentage of people diagnosed with ALS, but currently it is not thought to play a role in ALS disease.
+In fact, the FIG4 gene mutation is shared in common with a percentage of people diagnosed with ALS.

 At present, there is no treatment or cure for CMT4J.
 But there is HOPE.